Articles of Association

 5. A member may cast its vote by another member who has been granted written power of attorney for this purpose.
 The number of powers of attorney that can be granted to one member is restricted to twenty percent (20 %) of the total number of possible votes of all members of the association.

-CHAIR – MINUTES/ Article 17
+CHAIR – MINUTES/ Article 18

-1. The general meeting shall be chaired by the President of the association or by his substitute.
+1. The general meeting shall be chaired by the President of the association Executive Committee or by his substitute.
 If the President and his substitute are absent, then one of the other Members of the Executive Committee, to be designated as such by the Executive Committee, shall acts as chair.
 If in this way the chair can not be provided for either, then the meeting itself shall provide its own chair.

 Those who convene the meeting may have an official report drawn up of the business transacted by a civil law notary.

-ADOPTION OF RESOLUTIONS BY THE GENERAL MEETING/ Article 18
+ADOPTION OF RESOLUTIONS BY THE GENERAL MEETING/ Article 19

-3. In as far as the articles of association or the law do not provide for otherwise, all resolutions of the general meeting shall be adopted by an absolute majority of the votes cast.
+1. In as far as the articles of association or the law do not provide for otherwise, all resolutions of the general meeting shall be adopted by an absolute majority of the votes cast.

-4. Invalid and blank votes shall be deemed not to have been cast.
+2. Invalid and blank votes shall be deemed not to have been cast.

-6. If there is an equal number of votes about a proposal not concerning the election of persons, then the proposal shall be deemed to have been rejected.
+4. If there is an equal number of votes about a proposal not concerning the election of persons, then the proposal shall be deemed to have been rejected.

-8. A unanimous resolution by all members, even if they have not gathered at a meeting, provided that the Executive Committee had been informed of the ballot beforehand, shall have the same force and effect as a resolution adopted by the general meeting.
+7. A unanimous resolution by all members, even if they have not gathered at a meeting, provided that the Executive Committee had been informed of the ballot beforehand, shall have the same force and effect as a resolution adopted by the general meeting.

-9. For as long as all members are present or represented at a general meeting, valid resolutions may be adopted, provided that this is done by general vote, with respect to all subjects discussed – therefore also with respect to a proposal to amend the articles of association or to dissolve the association – even if no convocation has taken place or if the convocation was not done according to the prescribed manner or if any other prescription in respect of the convocation or holding of meetings or a related formality have not been complied with.
+8. For as long as all members are present or represented at a general meeting, valid resolutions may be adopted, provided that this is done by general vote, with respect to all subjects discussed – therefore also with respect to a proposal to amend the articles of association or to dissolve the association – even if no convocation has taken place or if the convocation was not done according to the prescribed manner or if any other prescription in respect of the convocation or holding of meetings or a related formality have not been complied with.

-CONVOCATION OF GENERAL MEETINGS/ Article 19
+CONVOCATION OF GENERAL MEETINGS/ Article 20

 1. The general meetings shall be convened by the Executive Committee.
 The convocation shall be done in writing by means of letters of convocation addressed to the addresses of the members as mentioned in the register of members mentioned in article 4 paragraph 2 convocation may take place in another form of writing.